openai/openai-cookbook/articles/how_to_work_with_large_language_models.md

 ### Scenario prompt example

 Giving the model a scenario to follow or role to play out can be helpful for complex queries or when seeking imaginative responses.
-When using a hypothetical prompt, you essentially set up a situation, problem, or story, and then ask the model to respond as if it were a character in that scenario or an expert on the topic.
+When using a hypothetical prompt, you set up a situation, problem, or story, and then ask the model to respond as if it were a character in that scenario or an expert on the topic.

 Example scenario prompt:
 ```text